IUrreta/DatabaseEditor/src/data/nightly_patch_notes.md

 ## 21st january
 - Added "Session Results" in Records dropdown
-- You can view session results from every session in the currebt season, only Races/Sprint races from past 5 seasons
+- You can view session results from every session in the current season, only Races/Sprint races from past 5 seasons
 - Added Edit button in "Session Results" to edit race results.
 Drag rows to change position, and also ability to change race time ("DNF" will put DNF to that driver)

 ## 22nd january
 - Drivers and teams standings are now updated after editing a race result
 - Records are also updated (not last win/podium)

+## 23rd january
+- Sprint races results are now editable
+- Label beside¡'s driver names to reflect driver of the day in race results
+- Sprint qualifying sessions will now show all drivers
+- Driver of the day now doesn't have % of votes details